- June 18, 2020

 Waking was developed by Jason Oda.

-Waking has received negative reviews from players.
-Most players liked this game for its gameplay but disliked it for its story.
+Waking has received neutral reviews from both players and critics.
+Most players liked this game for its music but disliked it for its gameplay.

 Waking is a single player game.

-Similar games include The Dark Queen of Mortholme, Toren, Gods Will Fall, Between Me and The Night, Winter Voices and others.
+Similar games include The Dark Queen of Mortholme, Toren, There’s no Light, The Almost Gone, Between Me and The Night and others.